Mayurpankh

 Mayurpankh is a 1954 Indian film directed by Kishore Sahu.
-It was screened in the 1954 Cannes Film Festival, where it was nominated for the Grand Prize of the Festival.
+It was screened in the 1954 Cannes Film Festival, where it competed for the Grand Prize of the Festival.
 The choreography of the Kathak dance in it was by Shirin Vajifdar, a pioneering Parsi dancer.
 The film is in colour.

 Plot

 The film is in part narration by the protagonist and part dialogue.
 Famous British author Joan Davis goes to India with her boyfriend and encounters Ranjit Singh, a game hunter, in the jungles of India.
 They fall in love but Joan discovers that Ranjit is married.
 They meet again in Jaipur at Ranjit's palace, during Ranjit's sister's wedding and Joan meets his wife Shanti.
 They immediately start liking each other.
 Ranjit's father is a mining baron and Joan's boyfriend a mining engineer.
 Both of them strike a deal and Ranjit has to go to England with them.
 Ranjit's heart wavers and he is undecided as to which love to follow, but he eventually decides.